 How Long to Meditate

-In meditation you might experience frustration or boredom.
+In meditation, you might experience frustration or boredom.
 You might notice expectations not being met.
-You might notice fear of not ‘doing it right.’
-You might notice judgment of the experience.
+You might notice the fear of not ‘doing it right.’
+You might notice the judgment of the experience.
 You might notice comparing this experience to another you’ve had or to something someone else said they had.

 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.